Electric bicycles

 electric-powered bicycle!
 Consider: as you pump your legs up and down

 on the pedals, you make the wheels rotate.
-A small dynamo mounted on
+A small dynamo

-the rear wheel generates a tiny current of electricity that keeps your
+the rear wheel produces a tiny current of

 back safety lamp lit in the dark.
 Now suppose you could run this